 One of the most crucial job search skills is knowing how to tell stories in your job interviews–whether you call them STAR stories, SOAR stories or whatever.
 As an interview coach, I’m constantly hearing job seekers make the same big mistake.

-The most common mistake I hear is that candidates aren’t saying enough about the results of their work, the crucial “R” in STAR (Situation, Task, Action, Results) or SOAR (Situation, Obstacle, Action, Results).
-The results are the most important part!
+The most common mistake I hear–and it’s a bad one–is to not say enough about the results of the actions taken, the crucial “R” in STAR (Situation, Task, Action, Results) or SOAR (Situation, Obstacle, Action, Results).
+But the results are the most important part!
 That’s what employers hire people for, so don’t shortchange this part of your stories.

 In everyday life, we often tell stories without mentioning the results.
 For example: